Psilocybin and PTSD: What Does the Research Say?

 Military-Related Trauma

 Research focuses heavily on military-related PTSD.
-For veterans with long-standing trauma, psilocybin sessions can sometimes provide more breakthrough than years of traditional approaches.
-This is likely because it addresses underlying neurobiological changes.
+For veterans with long-standing trauma, psilocybin is being investigated as a possible complement to existing approaches.
+Whether it addresses underlying neurobiological changes is a subject of ongoing research.

 Sexual Trauma